pedrog1212/PenguinRobot/README.md

 How to use Penguin:

 1. Build the Robot following the Building Manual "ASSEMBLY STEP BY STEP".
+2. The code is already loaded in the Arduino board.
-2. Install the phone application "ELEGOO BLE Tool".
+3. Install the phone application "ELEGOO BLE Tool".
-3. Read the instructions about how this phone app is customized.
+4. Read the instructions about how this phone app is customized.
-4. Put in the customized menu the following messages:
+5. Put in the customized menu the following messages:
-5.  'a' to activate the following Line option
+6.  'a' to activate the following Line option
-6.  'c' following an object
+7.  'c' following an object
-7.  'd' state changing
+8.  'd' state changing
-8.  'o' avoiding obstacles  // *** used this Penguin robot option without the foam chassis
+9.  'o' avoiding obstacles  // *** used this Penguin robot option without the foam chassis
-9.  'f' moving forward();  // if msg ‘f’ move forward
+10.  'f' moving forward();  // if msg ‘f’ move forward
-10. 'b' moving back
+11. 'b' moving back
-11. 'l' moving left
+12. 'l' moving left
-12. 'r' moving right
+13. 'r' moving right
-13. 's' stopping
+14. 's' stopping

 Then each of your customized keys with these messages will make the robot move in the selected direction.